Detailed course offerings (Time Schedule) are available for

-JSIS C 220 Introduction to the New Testament (5) I&S/VLPA Williams
+JSIS C 220 Introduction to the New Testament (5) VLPA/I&S Williams

 Modern scholarly methods of research and analysis in dealing with New Testament books and their interpretation.
 Genres of various books (gospel, epistle, sacred history, apocalypse); problems of the relationships among author, material, and intended audience; relationships between theme and image.

-JSIS C 240 Introduction to the Hebrew Bible: Old Testament (5) I&S/VLPA Noegel
+JSIS C 240 Introduction to the Hebrew Bible: Old Testament (5) VLPA/I&S

 Examines the Hebrew Bible (Old Testament) in translation and its relationship with literatures of ancient Near East.
-Comparisons drawn between the biblical text and the literary works of Canaan, Egypt, Greece, and Mesopotamia.
+Comparisons drawn between Biblical text and literary works of Canaan, Egypt, Greece, Mesopotamia.
 Emphasis on the sophisticated literary techniques employed by Biblical writers.
 Cannot be taken for credit if credit earned in NEAR E 240.
-Offered: jointly with NEAR E 240.
+Offered: jointly with NEAR E 202.

 JSIS C 250 Introduction to Jewish Cultural History (5) I&S

 Introductory orientation to the settings in which Jews have marked out for themselves distinctive identities as a people, a culture, and as a religious community.
 Examines Jewish cultural history as a production of Jewish identity that is always produced in conversation with others in the non-Jewish world.
-Offered: jointly with HIST 250.
+Offered: jointly with HSTCMP 250.